luizirber/phd/proposal/Proposal.md

 ### Problem Description

-Public sequence databases
+Biological journals require data to be deposited in public sequence databases.
+Initially they were published in Genbank, but with NGS the volume of data increased and NCBI created the Sequence Read Archive was created to serve as initial stop for archival, with other databases deriving and processing the data more.

-For example, the NCBI Sequence Read Archive (SRA) contain more than 6 Petabases, but tools like MegaBLAST can only search a subset of all the experiments.
+Currently , the NCBI Sequence Read Archive (SRA) contain more than 6 Petabases, but tools like MegaBLAST can only search a subset of all the experiments.
 Queries are also limited in size, since MegaBLAST is an alignment-based algorithm.